tarwn/lessthandot-hugo/blogs/content/posts/2010-07-09-msdn-giveaway-winners.md

 > not to mention http://forum.ltd.local/memberlist.php?mode=viewprofile&u=98

-Not only did we think that the comment was good but apparently someone else as well, he actually used parts of it as his own in Andy Leonard&#8217;s giveaway here: http://sqlblog.com/blogs/andy_leonard/archive/2010/07/03/a-visual-studio-2010-msdn-seeding-card-giveaway-contest.aspx
+Not only did we think that the comment was good but apparently someone else as well, he actually used parts of it as his own in Andy Leonard's giveaway here: http://sqlblog.com/blogs/andy_leonard/archive/2010/07/03/a-visual-studio-2010-msdn-seeding-card-giveaway-contest.aspx

 We decided to raffle of the other subscription by vote..so I already started to put the polls together.
 During that time David Taylor left a great comment

-> 1) Why do you need this &#8211; Because I am a poor, seriously underpaid SQL Server 2008 DBA/Developer who can&#8217;t even afford VS2010 Pro!
+> 1) Why do you need this &#8211; Because I am a poor, seriously underpaid SQL Server 2008 DBA/Developer who can't even afford VS2010 Pro!

 > What are you going to build with this &#8211; I am going to build practice apps to learn from, as I am relatively new to development

-> will it help other people&#8217;s lives?
+> will it help other people's lives?
 It is my hope that training myself will get me into a job in which I am helping other people.
 >
 > 2) What specific functionality that is only part of Ultimate are you going to use? &#8211; Architecture Explorer
 >
 > 3) You need to have a technical blog and provide the URL to that blog, if you are an active member of the technical community (stackoverflow, msdn forums etc etc) then also include those links. &#8211; http://dyfhid.wordpress.com.
-Also, I am the Volunteer Coordinator for PASS&#8217; APplication Development Virtual Chapter, located at http://appdev.sqlpass.org
+Also, I am the Volunteer Coordinator for PASS' APplication Development Virtual Chapter, located at http://appdev.sqlpass.org

 Now we had a dilemma, do we yank the poll and give the award to David or not?
 We proceeded with the poll.
-Wouldn&#8217;t you know it, David won Andy&#8217;s contest, because of that I emailed him and we decided that he wouldn&#8217;t be eligible here.
+Wouldn't you know it, David won Andy's contest, because of that I emailed him and we decided that he wouldn't be eligible here.

 Here are the results of the final poll: http://forum.ltd.local/viewtopic.php?f=121&t=11550